"The face of a child can say it all, especially the mouth part of the face." —Jack Handy

 Where would the children of the world be without preschool?
 They'd be at home, acting like wild animals, probably.
 You, the preschool professional, are that child's tamer.
 Children's minds and bodies are filled with unformed material, and it's your job to shape it.
 And sometimes wipe it up.

-Preschool (or “pre-K”) is a little bit healthcare and a little bit school.
-You'll be feeding, cleaning, dressing, soothing and exercising infants to three- to five-year-olds all day long.
+Preschool (or "pre-K") is a little bit healthcare and a little bit school.
+You'll be feeding, cleaning, dressing, soothing, and exercising infants to 3- to 5-year-olds all day long.
 In between naps and snacks, you'll squeeze in some ABC's, 123's, and stuff with yarn and blocks.

 Many preschools double as daycare centers, so a small part of your job is babysitting, but don't be fooled—it's not all fun and games.
 It's also juice and nap time.
 (The kids get to eat and rest, too.)

 You'll need an education to educate these little guys.
 You can't just sit a kid down and tell her she can't have lunch until she learns the alphabet.
 Well, you can, but it won't work.
 And neither will you.
 There are special tips and tricks that make learning fun.
 Now with computers and energy drinks and performance enhancing graham crackers, it's a whole new world out there.
 Can you imagine how overwhelmed a kid might feel?
 Preschool is a safe, warm, nurturing place.
 The bright colors and the cheerful setting make kids happy to learn, and with your skills and care, each will achieve crucial developmental benchmarks they'll need to thrive.